Nordwindfeld/Utrecht-Qualtrics-Templates-Documentation/docs/basics/JavaScriptInQualtrics.rst

 =============================================
 JavaScript in Qualtrics
 =============================================
-In addition to the :ref:HTML in Qualtrics, there is also JavaScript, which can make all the HTML elements functional.
+In addition to the :ref:`HTMLinQualtrics`, there is also JavaScript, which can make all the HTML elements functional.
 Each question has an extra window for this purpose.

 .. image:: _static/JavaScriptImage1.png
   :width: 800